Mudlet/mudlet-package-repo/README.md

 ## Via Docker

-By choosing Docker you don't have to worry about installing and configuring the dependencies or PostgreSQL yourself.
+By choosing Docker you do not have to worry about installing and configuring the dependencies or PostgreSQL yourself.

 <details>
   <summary>Steps for Docker:</summary>